callidos/protectora-rocher/README.md

 ## Usage Example

-Here is a simple example showing how to send and receive a secure message using the R.O.C.H.E.R protocol.
+Here is a simple example showing how to use the R.O.C.H.E.R protocol to send and receive secure messages.

 ### Client Code